Interviews: CLUSTERFUX

 On this new occasion, we have had the opportunity to interview the Crossover/Thrashcore/Hardcore band, CLUSTERFUX from the USA.
 Check out the interview and follow the band on their FACEBOOK PAGE.

-1. Where did you get the idea for the band name, did you plan it, or did it come out just like that?
+1. Where did you get the idea for the band name, you plan it or come out just like that?

 2. Why did you want to play this genre?